mileswatson/Hosta/README.md

 ### User IDs

-Each user is identified by a unique hex ID.
+Each user is identified by a unique hex ID, generated from the hash of their public key.

 ### IDAR